 Over time, Shikha and the guy became really close.
 They are emotionally intimate, and yet are completely free of any burden of jealousy and ownership.
 They feel comfortable spilling their guts to each other because they feel they don’t have anything to lose.
 They share with each other their previous relationships, their fantasies, their heartbreaks.
 “Once, he told me about a long, complicated affair he had with his neighbour and I am the only one who knows about it,” said Shikha.
-She loved that story, because it gave her a kick to know something about him that no one else did.
-Sometimes it sounds as if we are more honest with our ‘friends with benefits’ than we are with our spouses.
+She loved that story because it gave her a kick to know something about him that no one else did.
+Sometimes it sounds as if we are more honest in our ‘friends with benefits’ relationship than we are with our spouses.

 In one of the episodes of Mad Men, Betty seduces Don at Bobby’s summer camp, right after both of them have remarried.
 After the woodland escapade, while they are lying together in bed, Betty says to Don about his new wife, “That poor girl.
 She doesn’t know that loving you is the worst way to get to you.”
 Nasty but true.
 Sometimes romantic friendships or a friend with benefits can offer you a type of intimacy that even committed relationships cannot.